-Whether you're saving points by flying economy or aiming to splurge to fly the world's best business class, booking flights on Qatar Airways using points has gotten much easier.
+Whether you're saving points by flying economy or aiming to splurge to fly the world's best business class, booking flights with Qatar Avios is a great way to save – and it's becoming the only feasible way to book Qatar's beloved Qsuites.

-For years, using American Airlines AAdvantage miles was the go-to way to book Qatar flights using miles – and it may still be the best way to book Qatar Qsuites business class.
-But Qatar's closer partnership with British Airways and recent adoption of Avios miles has opened the floodgates, making it much easier to earn the miles you need to book by transferring points from cards like the American Express® Gold Card, Chase Sapphire Preferred® Card, or Capital One Venture X Rewards Credit Card.
+For years, using American Airlines AAdvantage miles was the go-to way to book Qatar flights using miles – and it may still be the best way to book Qatar Qsuites business class on paper.
+But Qatar's adoption of Avios miles a few years back – and its closer relationship with British Airways – has opened the floodgates, making it much easier to earn the miles you need to book by transferring credit card points.

 We'll walk you through how it works so you can book these flights for yourself with no hassle.